CSCfi/csc-user-guide/docs/computing/running/fireworks.md

 [FireWorks](https://materialsproject.github.io/fireworks/) is a free, open-source tool for defining, managing and executing workflows with multiple steps and potentially complex dependencies.
 Workflows are flexibly defined using YAML, JSON or through a Python API and stored in a MongoDB database.
 This page describes how to define and execute FireWorks workflows in CSC's computing environment using a MongoDB running in the Rahti container cloud.

+## Strengths of FireWorks

+* Easy installation
+* Can handle parallel (MPI/OpenMP) subtasks
+* Supports complicated workflows with several dependent steps

+## Disadvantages of FireWorks

+* Requires setting up a MongoDB database
+* Steep learning curve
+* May produce a lot of log files
+* May create a lot of job steps
+* Integrates with Slurm, but all subtasks must use identical resources

 ## Installing FireWorks and setting up MongoDB in Rahti

 FireWorks is easy to install.
 We recommend using [Tykky](../containers/tykky.md) to install FireWorks within a Singularity container.
 A plain pip installation with `pip-containerize` is enough, just add the line `fireworks` to the `req.txt` file containing the requirements of your environment.
 For further instructions, see [the Tykky documentation](../containers/tykky.md#plain-pip-installations).